shorebirdtech/website/src/pages/blogs/patch-signing-beta.md

 security policies](https://handbook.shorebird.dev/security).

 The patch signing we’ve shipped today is marked as “beta”.
-The feature is fully functionally, but we expect rough edges in how the patch signing integrates with existing continuous deployment and key storage.
+The feature is fully functional, but we expect rough edges in how the patch signing integrates with existing continuous deployment and key storage.
 A system is only as secure as its weakest link, so improving our integrations with your preferred key management systems, etc. is where we go next and where we need your help.